Co-op Quest: 2022

 Northeastern has a co-op program where upperclassmen spend 4-8 months working full-time instead of taking classes for a semester, here’s how it went during my junior year.

-I interned as a software engineer at Snowflake in Boston working on TBD, followed by Duolingo in Pittsburgh working on TBD, followed by Meta in NYC working on TBD.
+I interned as a software engineer at Snowflake in Boston working on diagnostics reporting, followed by Duolingo in Pittsburgh working on speech recognition, followed by Meta in NYC working on AR/VR headsets.

 The Application Process